AlfredChester/Lynx/README.md

 Then, run the command `python general.py {folder_name}`

-Finally, the testdata will be auto generated and zipped, the folder will be looked like:
+Finally, the testcase will be auto generated and zipped, the folder will be looked like:

 ```
 generator_example\